-The Multimodal Planning and Programs Bureau (MPPB) is charged with developing the statewide long range multimodal transportation plan called the New Mexico 2040 Plan (or simply, 2040 Plan), the State Freight Plan, NMDOT’s Public Involvement Plan (PIP) and the Strategic Highway Safety Plan (SHSP).
+The Multimodal Planning and Programs Bureau (MPPB) responsible for developing the State Freight Plan, NMDOT’s Public Involvement Plan (PIP), the Strategic Highway Safety Plan (SHSP), and various other plans.

-The Bureau ensures compliance with federal and state planning regulations for Metropolitan Planning Organizations (MPOs) and, for the non-metropolitan consultation process, through working with Regional Transportation Planning Organizations (RTPOs).
-The Bureau oversees the Bicycle/Pedestrian/Equestrian (BPE) Program, Transportation Alternatives Program (TAP), Recreational Trails Program (RTP), and Highway Safety Improvement Program (HSIP), as well as projects previously funded through the Safe Routes to School and Scenic Byways programs.
+Further the Bureau ensures compliance with federal and state planning regulations for Metropolitan Planning Organizations (MPOs) and, for the non-metropolitan consultation process, through working with Regional Transportation Planning Organizations (RTPOs).
+The Bureau oversees the Bicycle/Pedestrian/Equestrian (BPE) Program, Transportation Alternatives Program (TAP), Recreational Trails Program (RTP), Congestion Mitigation and Air Quality Improvement Program (CMAQ), Carbon Reduction Program (CRP) and Highway Safety Improvement Program (HSIP), as well as projects previously funded through the Safe Routes to School and Scenic Byways programs.
+Additionally, the Bureau develops and maintains the New Mexico Statewide Travel Demand Model and the functional classification system.
 The Bureau’s activities and projects are included in the Planning Division’s Planning Work Program.

 Annually over a thousand people suffered serious injuries on New Mexico public roads between 2015 and 2019.
 Furthermore, New Mexico has the highest rate of pedestrian fatalities nationally and among the top five states for pedestrian fatalities between 2010 and 2019.
 Mitigating these challenges is the driving force behind helping New Mexico communities address transportation safety issues.
 NMDOT views Transportation Safety Plans as foundations for communities to address transportation safety challenges, as well as to pursue funding opportunities at the federal, state, regional, and local levels.
 The Multimodal Planning and Programs Bureau (MPPB), through collaborative local and regional planning partnerships, works to improve transportation safety, reliability, and transportation options for all roadway users.
 This section highlights recently completed projects.